mongodb-labs/pubsub/README.md

 Features
 ========

-In addition to core pub/sub functionality (publish, subscribe, poll, unsubscribe), we implemented the following features:
+In addition to core pub/sub functionality (publish, subscribe, poll, unsubscribe), this project implements the following features:

 ### Filters

 Normally, it would be up to some filtering system on the client side to only pass along the interesting documents to the rest of the application.
 This would not only require each application to build its own filtering logic (or use some third-party library), but would also result in a lot of useless data being transmitted over the network.
-Since MongoDB already has a powerful and well-known query framework, it would be greatly useful to utilize it for applying filters in the pub/sub system.
+Since MongoDB already has a powerful and well-known query framework, it makes sense utilize it for applying filters within the pub/sub system.

 Filters can be applied to messages on subscriptions in the same way that a query is applied to documents in a collection.
 The filter is designated through a "filter" field in the subscribe command.
-For example, the following will return only documents with field 'a' greater than '10'.
+For example, the following will return only documents with field `a` greater than 10.

 ```
 { subscribe : <channel>, filter: { $gt : {a : 10} }